with author/photographer Boyd Norton

 We have timed the trip to coincide with the great Serengeti migration.
 Although there are never guarantees in the natural world, we usually see huge herds of wildebeest and other plains animals grazing on the savannah.
 The herds follow the rains and feed on the new grass, so what we will actually see depends upon the weather pattern.
 If past years are any indication, we have positioned ourselves to be in the right location at the right time.

-The next four evenings we will stay in a tented camp located in the Naabi Hill area.
-The camp will be set up in advance for the private use of the tour group.
+The next three evenings we will stay in a tented camp located in the Lake Ndutu area.
+The camp is a permanent one for the private use of our tour group.
 It is nestled in the acacia woodland overlooking the plains of the Serengeti National Park, which should be filled with herds of wildebeest and zebra at this time of year.

 We will say farewell to the Serengeti plains and drive back past Ngoronogoro to the Plantation Lodge.
 The accommodations for the evening are on an old coffee farm with its beautiful gardens and exceptional rooms.
 You will immediately notice the care and attention that went into creating this lodge.
 While here we will have opportunity to meet our good friends, Dr. Frank Artress and his wife Susan, founders of a medical clinic in Karatu.
 This amazing couple gave up a thriving medical practice in San Francisco to devote their lives to helping people in the region with their medical needs.
 See a short video about them here.
 Overnight PLANTATION LODGE. (all meals)